-On October 30, 1629, in the fifth year of his reign, King Charles exercised his right by granting to his attorney general, Sir Robert Heath, the territory between 31 degrees and 36 degrees North latitude.
+On October 30, 1629, in the fifth year of his reign, King Charles I exercised one of his right by granting to his Attorney General, Sir Robert Heath, the territory between 31 degrees and 36 degrees North latitude in the New World.
 This is the region lying from about thirty miles north of the Florida state line to the southern side of Albemarle Sound in North Carolina.
-Except for Roanoke Island it did not include the territory already explored by Virginians.
+Except for Roanoke Island it did not include the territory already explored by Virginians since 1607.

 Heath's Carolana charter contained the provision known as the "Bishop of Durham clause" which gave him broad feudal powers equal to any ever held by the bishop of the County of Durham in England on the Scottish frontier.
 The bishop there was expected to protect the country from Scottish invaders, and he had power to raise and maintain an army, to collect taxes, and to do many other things which gave him almost royal power within his county.

 In his American province Heath could also "confer favours, graces, and honours" upon deserving citizens, but any titles of nobility bestowed must be different from those in use in England.
 Laws for the province were to be made "according to the wholesome directions of and with the counsel, assent, and approbation of the Freeholders ... or the Major part of them."

 King Charles declared the region granted to Heath to be a province and he named it Carolana for himself.
 At one point in the charter it is also referred to as New Carolana.
 Heath was directed to have ready in his province for the use of the king or his successors, in case they should enter Carolana, a 20-ounce "Circle of Gold, formed in the fashion of a crown ... with this inscription engraved upon it, deus coronet opus suum."